 2. Hit the ball short more often

-Beginner tennis players often have a tendency to hit the ball straight back to their opponent at the baseline.
+Beginner players often have a tendency to hit straight back to their opponent at the baseline.

-By doing this, you are actually helping your opponent as they don’t have to move to get to the ball.
+By doing this, you are actually helping your opponent as they don’t have to move to hit their next shot.

-When you start to play more experienced doubles players, this strategy will become less effective but it is very effective against beginners.
+When you start to play more experienced tennis players, this strategy will become less effective but it is very effective against beginners.